xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-cancel-subscription.md

 ---
 ## Cancel TestOps Subscriptions

+> Subscription cancelation does NOT issue a refund.
+You can continue using the remaining subscription you have already purchased.
+>
+> Only the Organization Owner/Admins can cancel a subscription.

 You can cancel your subscription at any time.
 Canceling a subscription will turn off the auto-renewal of your subscription on the next billing cycle.
 Subscription cancellation takes effect at the end of the current billing period.

 To cancel your subscription, follow these steps: